Early Childhood Education

 Upon completion of this course, the student will be able to:

-- design and define developmentally appropriate goals and expectations for young children’s achievement in reading and in writing.
+• design and define developmentally appropriate goals and expectations for young children’s achievement in language and literacy development.

-- evaluate and define program policies (staff development, curricular resources, and assessment) that support early childhood language and literacy teaching and learning.
+• evaluate and explain program policies (staff development, curricular resources, and assessment measures) that support early childhood language and literacy instruction.

 ECE 350 Introduction to Elementary Teaching with Field Experience